LouisChiquet/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.2.3 Supporting Assignments

-When multiple people are assigned to fill a Role with no focus or within the same focus, then the Role assigner may designate some of those assignees as a ***Role Supporter*** instead of a Role Lead.
+When multiple Partners and external parties are assigned to fill a Role with no focus or within the same focus, then the Role assigner may designate some of those assignees as a ***Role Supporter*** instead of a Role Lead.
 A Role Supporter gains most of the authorities of a Role-filler, but only holds the duties of a Role-filler when requested by a Role Lead, as further detailed in Article 2.

 #### 1.2.4 Resigning from Roles